thewca/wca-regulations/wca-regulations.md

     - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
 The report must be submitted to the WCA Board within one week of the end of the competition.
     - 1c3) Sending the competition results to the WCA Results Team within one week of the end of the competition.
         - 1c3a) All scramble sequences used during a competition must be sent with the results of the competition.
-        - 1c3b) Scramble sequences must be labelled with the events, rounds, and groups for which they were used.
+        - 1c3b) Scramble sequences must be labeled with the events, rounds, and groups for which they were used.
     - 1c4) Sending corrections to the competition results to the WCA Board.
     - 1c5) Advising the other officials where necessary.
     - 1c6) Approving all events and round formats of a competition, before the competition starts, and if changes are required during the competition.